Three itineraries for exploring the natural wonders of the U.S. West – from 5 to 10 days

 More to Explore, Road Trips, Colorado & Beyond

-I hope this guide sparks some ideas for planning your own special road trip from Denver through the beautiful U.S. West.
+I hope this guide sparks some ideas for planning your own special road trip from Denver, or Salt Lake City, through the beautiful U.S. West.

-I didn’t mention Wyoming but I especially love it in summer when southern Utah is very hot.
+I didn’t mention Wyoming here, but I especially love it in summer when southern Utah and Arizona gets very hot.
 If you are interested in learning more about Grand Teton National Park (another of my favorite parks) I wrote about it here: Things to do in Grand Teton National Park.

-We also had a wonderful road trip between Los Angeles and Denver.
+For another road trip idea, we loved our adventure between Los Angeles and Denver.
 You can read that story here: An Unexpected Los Angeles to Denver Road Trip.

-And I’ve written a separate story about a trip to Great Sand Dunes National Park if you’d like to learn more.
+I’ve also written about Great Sand Dunes National Park if you are planning a visit.